Emplate/emplate-ios-sdk/README.md

 The completion block will give you an array of EMPost objects.
 The EMPost class has different properties like the name and content.
 The content property is a HTML-string generated frm the Emplate Control Panel.
 This HTML-string can easily be loaded into a webview.

 ### Scanning for beacons
 The service which handle all the beacons scanning stuff is _EMPBeaconManager_.
-To use the beacon service you need to add `<EMPBeaconManagerDelegate>` in the end of this line in your ViewController.h:
+To use the beacon manager you need to add `<EMPBeaconManagerDelegate>` in the end of this line in your ViewController.h:

 ``` objective-c
 @interface ViewController : UIViewController